-Capital ratios 61 Common Equity Tier 1 (as a percentage of risk weighted assets) 19.02% - 62 Tier 1 (as a percentage of risk weighted assets) 19.02% - 63 Total capital (as a percentage of risk weighted assets) 20.08% - 64 Institution specific buffer requirement (minimum CET1 requirement plus capital conservation and countercyclical buffer requirements, expressed as a percentage of risk weighted assets) 9.50% - 65 of which : capital conservation buffer requirement 2.50% - 66 of which: bank specific countercyclical buffer requirement - - 67 of which : G-SIB buffer requirement - - 68 Common Equity Tier 1 available to meet buffers (as a percentage of RWA) 19.02% - National minima (if different from Basel III) 69 National Common Equity Tier 1 minimum ratio (if different from Basel III minimum) 5.50% - 70 National Tier 1 minimum ratio (if different from Basel III minimum) 7.00% - 71 National total capital minimum ratio (if different from Basel III minimum) 11.50% - Amounts below the thresholds for deduction (before risk weight ing) 72 Non-significant investments in the capital of other financial entities - - 73 Significant investments in the common stock of financial entities - - 74 Mortgage servicing rights (net of related tax liability) - - 75 Deferred tax assets arising from temporary differences (net of related tax liability) - - Applicable caps on the inclusion of provisions in Tier 2 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to Standardised Approach (prior to application of cap) 4538.34 - 77 Cap on inclusion of provisions in Tier 2 under Standardised Approach 3518.23 - 78 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based approach (prior to application of cap) - - 79 Cap for inclusion of provisions in Tier 2 under internal ratings-based approach - - Capital instruments subject to phase-out arrangements (only applicable between March 31, 2018 and March 31, 2022 2) 80 Current cap on CET1 instruments subject to phase out arrangements - - 81 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) - - 82 Current cap on AT1 instruments subject to phase out arrangements - - 83 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) - - 84 Current cap on T2 instruments subject to phase out arrangements - - 85 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) - -
+Basel III common disclosure - September 30, 2019 (Rs. in millions) Ref no. Capital ratios 61 Common Equity Tier 1 (as a percentage of risk weighted assets) 14.96% - 62 Tier 1 (as a percentage of risk weighted assets) 14.96% - 63 Total capital (as a percentage of risk weighted assets) 15.49% - 64 Institution specific buffer requirement (minimum CET1 requirement plus capital conservation and countercyclical buffer requirements, expressed as a percentage of risk weighted assets) 7.375% - 65 of which : capital conservation buffer requirement 1.875% - 66 of which : bank specific countercyclical buffer requirement - - 67 of which : G-SIB buffer requirement - - 68 Common Equity Tier 1 available to meet buffers (as a percentage of RWA) 14.96% - National minima (if different from Basel III) 69 National Common Equity Tier 1 minimum ratio (if different from Basel III minimum) 5.50% - 70 National Tier 1 minimum ratio (if different from Basel III minimum) 7.00% - 71 National total capital minimum ratio (if different from Basel III minimum) (including CCB upto 30.09.2019) 10.875% - Amounts below the thresholds for deduction (before risk weighting g) 72 Non-significant investments in the capital of other financial entities - - 73 Significant investments in the common stock of financial entities - - 74 Mortgage servicing rights (net of related tax liability) - - 75 Deferred tax assets arising from temporary differences (net of related tax liability) - - Applicable caps on the inclusion of provisions in Tier 2 · 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) - - 77 Cap on inclusion of provisions in Tier 2 under standardised approach - - 78 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based approach (prior to application of cap) - - 79 Cap for inclusion of provisions in Tier 2 under internal ratings-based approach - - Capital instruments subject to phase-out arrangements (only applicable between March 31, 2018 and March 31, 202 2) 80 Current cap on CET1 instruments subject to phase out arrangements NA - 81 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) - - 82 Current cap on AT1 instruments subject to phase out arrangements - - 83 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) - - 84 Current cap on T2 instruments subject to phase out arrangements - - 85 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) - -